consttgit/thinstress/README.md

 ```
 $ octave
 >> cd 'thinstress/'
->> calcStress('models/sampleLayered.m')
+>> calcStress('yourSample.m')
 ...
 ```
-The file `sampleLayered.m` can be used as a template to define a structure of the multilayered system you investigate.
+The file `sampleTemplate.m` can be used as a template to define a structure array `sample` in `yourSample.m` which describes a multilayered coating system you investigate.

 ### License